 Effects and cannabinoid profiles

-When crossed with other varieties, ruderalis contributes its autoflowering trait while enhancing cannabinoid strength through hybridisation.
-These hybrids offer a practical balance of growth efficiency and potency.
+When crossed with other varieties, ruderalis contributes its autoflowering trait while also enhancing cannabinoid strength through hybridisation.
+Such hybrids provide a practical combination of growth efficiency and tailored cannabinoid content.

-Examining cannabinoid profiles across species highlights the role of genetic diversity in cultivation.
-Understanding these traits supports more informed decisions for growers and users alike.
+Examining cannabinoid profiles across species highlights the value of genetic diversity in cultivation.
+Recognising these traits supports more informed choices for breeders and cultivators working with different cannabis varieties.

 Cannabis ruderalis and its role in hybridisation